davedoesdev/pub-keystore/README.md

 Unless you pass `db_already_created=true` when [opening the keystore](#moduleexportsconfig-cb), this method is automatically called for you when the store is opened.
 It is an idempotent operation so it doesn't matter if you call it twice.

 For SQLite- and PostgreSQL-backed databases, this is a no-op: you must create the database beforehand.
+For in-memory databases, this is also a no-op.

 **Parameters:**